College Forum to focus on Academic Services

 • Top teachers - Nominations for faculty and instructor of the year are being accepted until Oct.
 8. Nomination forms can be found on the myPCC Portal.
 You can complete the forms in D2L or in the Portal.

-• Happy Hour - Pueblo Joe's now has a Happly Hour 2-4 p.m.
+• Happy Hour - Pueblo Joe's now has a Happy Hour 2-4 p.m.
 Monday through Thursday.
 Fountain drinks are half price during this time.

-• Ask a Lawyer - The topic of this week’s "Ask a Lawyer" TV series will be DUI, DWAI & DUID.
+• Ask a Lawyer - The topic of this week’s "Ask a Lawyer" TV series is DUI, DWAI & DUID.
 Broadcast days and times on Channel 19 are: 7 p.m.
 Mon & Fri, 2 p.m.
 Tues & Thurs, 9 a.m.
 Wed & Sat, and noon Sun.